frontenddevkan/frontenddevkan/README.md

 - In December I attended studing Stage#0 in [Rolling Scopes School](https://rollingscopes.com/).
 I learned how to work with git and github services.
 And learned the basics of Markdown when I wrote this introduction.
 Also I repeat basics of Html and css while studing at RSSchool.

-🔭 I’m currently looking for a job on frontend developer position.
+🔭 I’m currently looking for a job on Tranee/Junior Frontend Developer Position.

 #### CONTACTS
 - [github](https://github.com/frontenddevkan)
-- email: frontenddevkan@gmail.com
+- email: ekaterinalayout@gmail.com
 - Tyumen, Russia

 #### EXPIRIENCE